 “Ahh.
 Wondered why you look so sad.”

-Gary and his wife Janet, a young couple with three children under the age of seven, had been good neighbors to Marla.
+Gary and his wife Janet, a young couple with three children under the age of seven, had been good neighbors to Eunice.
 They had invited her over to their house several times to celebrate holidays or birthdays.
-And occasionally Eunice would babysit while Gary and Janet went out on a date.
+And occasionally Eunice would babysit while Gary and Janet went out on a “date”.

-Gary’s jaw dropped.
-He stared away at a distance, silently, for a moment.
+Gary’s eyes popped wide while his jaw dropped at a totally unexpected question.
+He stared away at a distance, silent with his own thoughts for a moment.
 “I do.
 I think I believe.
 Anyway, I think I want to believe what you say.”

 “Do you have a Bible?”